jruby/jruby-mains/README.md

 ## what about war files ?

-well just put the jruby-complete.jar, jruby-rack.jar, application.jar and the gems.jar into **WEB-INF/lib** and configure your **WEB-INF/web.xml** to use the classpath-layout
+just put the jruby-complete.jar, jruby-rack.jar, application.jar and the gems.jar into **WEB-INF/lib** and configure your **WEB-INF/web.xml** to use the classpath-layout

     <web-app>
       <context-param>